 Here are some of our favorite make-ahead breakfast ideas.

 A portable omelet?
 It can be done!
-Take your favorite frittata recipe (here’s one of ours), and instead of cooking it in a skillet, pour the mixture into a muffin tin and bake until the eggs are firm.
+Take your favorite frittata recipe, and instead of cooking it in a skillet, pour the mixture into a muffin tin and bake until the eggs are firm.
 These omelet cups are ready to go in the morning after just a minute in the microwave.
 You can make a large batch on the weekend and freeze them so you have breakfasts for the entire week.

 A smoothie is easy to sip while you get ready in the morning or during a commute.
 Many people don’t realize that smoothies can be made the night before.
-Whip up this smoothie the night before and enjoy a super nutritious no-fuss breakfast in the a.m.
+Whip up any of these smoothies the night before and enjoy a super nutritious no-fuss breakfast in the a.m.

 Fruit and PB burrito: